Flowers In Antarctica

 It is hard to think that anything like a flower can survive living in Antarctica.
 It has one of the harshest climates on earth.
-In fact it is the coldest and windiest place on earth.
-However, some plants do survive here.
+In fact, it is the coldest and windiest place on earth.
+However, some plants to survive here.
 Here are the horticultural heroes – the flowers of Antarctica.

 Antarctic Pearlwort is a small plant that grows to around 5cm tall and is identifiable from its small yellow flowers.
 You’ll find it in coastal areas, growing around the rocks.
 It uses the wind to help it with pollination (since there are no bees in the Antarctic to do the job).
 It’s thought they adapted to be self-pollinators so that they just need the wind to bring pollen from one plant to another.

-#Antarctic #Pearlwort is one of two flowering, vascular plants in Antarctica, which can be found along the Antarctic Peninsula, South Shetland Islands and South Orkney Islands.
+Antarctic Pearlwort is one of two flowering, vascular plants in Antarctica, which can be found along the Antarctic Peninsula, South Shetland Islands and the South Orkney Islands.

-Other non flowering plants in Antarctica are mainly non vascular, which means that they don’t have a root system, like the ones above.
+Other non-flowering plants in Antarctica are mainly non-vascular, which means that they don’t have a root system, like the ones above.
 So these are lichens and mosses.
-Scientists have calculated that the Antarctic is home to more that 700 species of Algae, 250 species of lichen and around 100 mosses.
-The majority are on sub Antarctic islands where they take advantage of the moist, but still harsh, climate.
+Scientists have calculated that the Antarctic is home to more than 700 species of Algae, 250 species of lichen and around 100 mosses.
+The majority are on sub-Antarctic islands where they take advantage of the moist, but still harsh, climate.

 Antarctica is a fascinating land to visit.
 It is one of the world’s last wildernesses.
 It is even more interesting when you consider its origins and the harsh climate, which combine to create a truly stunning and peaceful place to experience.

-Visit us at expeditionsonline.com to find out about traveling to the Antarctic.
+Visit us at expeditionsonline.com to find out about travelling to the Antarctic.
 It is a destination of endless beauty.

 Expeditions Online Newsletter